ikluft/prefvote/README.md

 ## Example voting result from test suite

 This is an example result from a Single Transferable Vote (STV) using a [file in the test suite](test/inputs/100-rcv-test/001-rcv-test.yaml).
 250 ballots were randomly generated.
 So there's no actual meaning to the result except testing the software.
-Candidate names are fictitious, just to get names that start with A, B, C, D, E and F as used universally throughout the test suite.
-The names are whimsical based on the difficult dilemma voters sometimes feel they are choosing between in real candidates.

 > ```
 > Results: Test Vote